-Overview of North Mountain Village, AZ:
+Overview of North Mountain, Phoenix

 The city of Phoenix is enormous, and to help with the problem of urban sprawl it is separated into regions called “urban villages.”
 The idea is that each village will contain the employment opportunities, shopping, and services that the residents need.
 One of the most sought-after regions, the North Mountain Village, covers 34.6 square miles of North Central Phoenix.
 To break it down even further, this suburb contains the Sunnyslope, Metrocenter, and Moon Valley neighborhoods.
 Sorry, we know that’s a lot of technical information.
 But now that you’ve made it through that, we’ll give you some details about North Mountain Phoenix itself.